 Spotlight on Social Sciences Alumni: Zachary Kimball

-Current city/state of residence: Boston, MA
+Current city/state of residence: Cambridge, MA

-Community activities: Acting, Running
+Community activities: Entrepreneurship, Running

-What activities were you involved in as a student, and what did you gain from them?
+What activities were you involved in as a student and what did you gain from them?

 What resources did you use on campus that you recommend current students use?